sambvfx/rillbeam/README.md

 ```

 Note: if using a single node flink cluster, you must increase the number of
-task slots per manager in `conf/flink-conf.yaml` to run these examples:
+task slots per manager in `conf/flink-conf.yaml` in order to run these examples:

 ```yaml
 # The number of task slots that each TaskManager offers.
 Each slot runs one parallel pipeline.